 There are 13 divisions of daffodils, or Narcissus.
 Each division has special classifications and specific Narcissus plant info that delineates which class each species falls into.
 Is jonquil a Narcissus?
 Yes.
 Daffodil bulbs are Narcissus and jonquils are Narcissus.
-The overall scientific name is Narcissus and covers over 13,000 hybrids of both daffodil bulbs and jonquils.
+The overall scientific name is Narcissus, and it covers over 13,000 hybrids of both daffodil bulbs and jonquils.

 The Difference Between Daffodil, Jonquil, and Narcissus

 We now know that jonquils and daffodils are classed as Narcissus.
 Daffodil bulbs are generally barely scented while jonquils are very perfumed.
-When answering the question, is jonquil a Narcissus, we should consult the Daffodil Society.
+When answering the question, “is jonquil a Narcissus,” we should consult the Daffodil Society.
 The two words are synonymous but do not make the jonquil a daffodil.

-Jonquils are in Class 7 and 13 and have numerous yellow scented blooms with rounded foliage.
-It is a small group of Narcissus and confined to just the one group.
+Jonquils are in Class 7 and 13 and have numerous, yellow scented blooms with rounded foliage.
+It is a small group of Narcissus and confined to just one group.
 Jonquils tend to grow in southern regions and USDA zones above 8.
 You can also grow daffodils in these areas, but jonquils are predominant and hardier in warmer regions.

 Characteristics of Daffodils vs. Jonquils